 The white wicker furniture used to rest on my parents back porch where it has heard many conversations.
 We are emotionally attached to it but we know it has given it’s best years already.
 Although we did discuss new furniture, we decided to get one more summer from it.

 The red afghan was my mothers as well.
 Her best friend gave it to her as a gift knowing that red was Momma’s favorite color.
 I had to include some ‘Momma’ touches on the porch.
 The ‘coaster’ for tea is an Avon Mother’s Day collector plate.
 Momma collected those plates for many years.

 We purchased the Patriotic table a few years ago at a local arts and craft fair, hand made and solid wood with drop sides.
 It fits perfectly between the swing and the wall with one side down.
 The tea light candle holder was a thrift store find for only .50!
 That is a glass globe too!
 It’s just cute.

 We replaced our old wooden flag pole with a new metal pole and a new flag.
-We also added a ” target=”_blank”>solar light made specifically for affixing to a flag pole.
-Go ” target=”_blank”>here to see the one we purchased.
+We also added a Hampton Bay Outdoor Lighting.
+Black Solar 3-led Flag Light” target=”_blank”>here to see the one we purchased.